Stéphane Lambese

-Stéphane Lambese (born 10 November 1995) is a professional footballer who plays as a right back for club Fleury.
+Stéphane Lambese (born 10 November 1995) is a professional footballer who plays as a right back.
 Born in France, he represents Haiti internationally.

 Club career

 Born in Nogent-sur-Marne, France, Lambese began his career in 2004 with Olympique de Sevran, before moving in the summer of 2009 to the youth of Paris Saint-Germain.
 In the summer of 2012, he moved from the youth in the reserve of PSG.
 He signed his first professional contract with the club in the summer of 2015, but left the club at the end of the 2015–16 season.

 In January 2017 Lambese signed a short-term contract with Blois Football 41 in Championnat National 3.
 At the end of the season he signed a one-year contract with Lorient B. After training several times with the senior team, he signed a professional contract with Lorient in May 2018.

 He moved on loan from Lorient to Stade Lavallois in July 2018.
 After a successful season, he signed for Ligue 2 side Orléans in May 2019, agreeing a three-year contract.
 He made his debut at the professional level in the first game of the 2019–20 Ligue 2 season on 26 July 2019, a 0–0 draw against Nancy.

 On 29 July 2021, he signed with Ligue 2 club Quevilly-Rouen.